cfigure/Lumiverse-prompt-viewer/README.md

 - **Real prompt capture** — Records the message array from Lumiverse's interceptor pipeline rather than reconstructing it from the chat.
 - **Three views** — Inspect a prompt as formatted blocks, JSON, or rendered plain text.
-- **Expandable prompt blocks** — Message blocks grow with their content and can be collapsed individually or together.
+- **Configurable block heights** — Expanded sections are capped at 400px by default for compact navigation, or can grow to their full content height through settings.
 - **Per-block copying** — Copy any message, OOC feedback block, or rejected-message block.
 The button confirms with `✓ Copied`.
 - **Prompt-wide copying** — Copies the current view, so JSON and Rendered exports match what is shown on screen.
 - **Generation metadata** — Shows generation type, chat, connection, persona, model, provider, preset, context size, usage, and resolved parameters when available.